rollbar/docs/guides/issue-tracking.md

 * **Reopen** a linked issue when a Rollbar error is reactivated or reopened by a user.
 * **Resolve** a linked issue when a Rollbar error is resolved.

+## Automatic Issue Management

+## Manual Issue Management

+When issue tracking is enabled for a project, users can manually create an issue for a Rollbar error by clicking the **Create

 ## Setup Instructions
 * [JIRA](/docs/jira/)
 * [Trello](/docs/trello/)